 “The truth is the quality of the devices that are used by developers varies a lot from what you can expect of a typical user,” she warns.
 “It’s hard to imagine that our beautiful animation can be a bottleneck for someone, not an enhancement.
 But it’s crucial to test an animation in different conditions.
 The easiest way to is to enable CPU throttling in the browser devtools and run our animation again.”

 To ensure a smooth experience, Anna recommends trying not to create animations that force layout reflows.
 They are costly operations, as the browser needs to recalculate the positions and sizes of elements that are affected.
 To avoid reflows, Anna suggests sticking to animating two properties: “transform” and “opacity.”

 “You might also want to give a hint to the browser that the animation will take place in advance.
 To do so, use a ‘will-change’ CSS property.
 Remember to not overuse it, as each ‘will-change’ hint takes a bit of CPU usage,” Anna says, agreeing with Chris Gannon.
 “Animating too many elements is never a good idea, even if your are using only ‘opacity’ or ‘transform’ properties.
 The more elements are moving, the more it overloads the browser.”

 “Some frameworks will have it enabled by default, so you should check that upfront.
 The function makes sure that we are serving animation frames in sync with the browser refresh rate and saves it unnecessary work.”

-So, the next time you’re working on an animation, keep in mind that less is more and that easing and stagger intervals can help you to create realistic and intuitive effects.
+So, the next time you’re working on a UI animation, keep in mind that less is more and that easing and stagger intervals can help you to create realistic and intuitive effects.
 Also, don’t get carried away, and ensure your animation matches the brand’s identity.
 Finally, test, test, and test again, because your animation might not look the same in every browser or on every device and might perform slower than you might think.